OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 ### Stage 1 - The Build

 :::success
-**End goal:** By the end of this stage, you should be able to run a successful build of your application, and as a result you should have a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages) that contains your build output pushed to a package repository.
+**Goal:** By the end of this stage, you should be able to run a successful build of your application, and as a result you should have a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages) that contains your build output pushed to a package repository.
 :::

 #### 1.1 - Get Your Project Building Successfully